Can’t collect your civil judgment?

 Black Widow Financial is not right for every judgment…

-We are a California “boutique” judgment enforcement business that specializes in San Mateo County judgments, although we take judgments that have been issued in Santa Clara and Alameda counties, as well.
+We are a California “boutique” judgment enforcement business that specializes in San Mateo County judgments, although we take judgments that have been issued in San Francisco, Marin, Santa Clara, and Alameda counties, as well.

 As a small, very personalized business, “boutique” means we screen judgments very carefully, and do not accept every possible judgment.
 (See F.A.Q.’s for the types of judgments we do not take.)
 When we accept an assignment of a judgment, we are committing significant personal and financial resources to it, thus we treat each judgment carefully and individually, and enforce it relentlessly.